felixoder/gola-language/README.md

 ## Installation

 You can install Gola on your system by following the steps below:
+###### The installation is for the RECENT version of Gola, if you want to install the OLD version, please click here

 ### Step 1: Download the Gola Compiler